ThomDietrich/miflora-mqtt-daemon/README.md

 ```shell
 python3 /opt/miflora-mqtt-daemon/miflora-mqtt-daemon.py --gen-openhab
 ```
-Install the JSONPath Transformation if not installed already (via PaperUI -> Addons -> Transformations)

 The following code snippet shows a simple example of how a Mi Flora openHAB Items file could look like for the above example: